-You Are Here: Home › Major Table Tennis Tournaments › 2012 Olympic Games
+You Are Here: Home » Major Table Tennis Tournaments » 2012 Olympic Games-Table Tennis Pictograms

 The London Organising Committee of the 2012 Olympic and Paralympic Games have unveiled the pictograms (visual representations) for each Olympic sport which will be used for the 2012 Olympics.

-The 38 pictograms (representing all the sports and disciplines at the Games) will be used on signage, tickets and field of play, and will help spectators to find their way around.
+The 38 pictograms (representing all the sports and disciplines at the Games) were used on signage, tickets and field of play, and helped spectators find their way around.

 Pictograms were first used at the Olympic Games in 1948 (at the only previous London Summer Olympics), and have become a regular feature of the Olympic Games since 1964 in Tokyo.

-Developed in consultation with each of the International Sporting Federations, the pictograms for the 2012 Olympic Games are meant to be vibrant and accurate depictions of each sporting discipline.
+Developed in consultation with each of the International Sporting Federations, the pictograms for the 2012 Olympic Games were designed to be vibrant and accurate depictions of each sporting discipline.

 a silhouette version